gollum/gollum/README.md

 Gollum detects the page file format via the extension, so files must have one of the supported extensions in order to be converted.

+Page files may only contain lowercase alphanumeric characters and dashes, plus the extension.
+For example: `tpw.md` and `apples-and-bananas.rst`.

 Even though page files may be placed in any directory, there is still only a single namespace for page names, so all page files should have globally unique names regardless of where they are located in the repository.